neymarsabin/nepali-apps/Readme.md

-> This is a work in progress.
-Please feel free to contribute.
+> Please feel free to contribute.
 Also, I will be building an API to serve the list in JSON.

-> Please only add products that are based in Nepal.
-Apps can be mobile, web, or desktop apps.
+> Apps can be mobile, web, or desktop apps.
+They must be active.

 ## Contents
 - [Calendar](#calendar) -> Nepali calendar and date conversion services.